hakunanatasha/biomed_hackathon/README.md

 *Can I upload the data directly?*

+*My dataset is complicated, can you help me?*

 ## Thank you!

-We greatly appreciate your help!
+We greatly appreciate your help - as a token or our gratitude, contributors can get the following rewards:

 <!---
+@Natasha
 Contribution rewards:

 - t-shirts?